MetaLabs-inc/dlocal_go/README.md

 - [x] Cancel Subscription: `client.cancel_subscription(plan_id: "the_id", subscription_id: "the_id")`

-# Endpoint request and response schema details
+# Endpoints request and response schema details

 - See the [DlocalGo API](https://docs.dlocalgo.com/integration-api) docs for more details on the request and response schema for each endpoint